mitsuhiko/insta-website/content/docs/cli.md

 ## Installation

-Cargo Insta can be installed with `curl` to bash or powershell if you haven't yet:
+Cargo Insta can be installed with `curl` to bash or powershell if you haven't yet.

+On Unix (Linux and macOS):

 ```
 curl -LsSf https://insta.rs/install.sh | sh
 ```

+On Windows:

 ```
 powershell -c "irm https://insta.rs/install.ps1 | iex"